AbdulmalikAlsalmi/FakeShop/README.md

 # FakeShop
 This Project Was Made For education purposes.
-Change Server Name in the file FakeShopDbContext
-Add migration using package manager console then update database
+Change Server Name in "FakeShopDbContext" under project "FakeShop.Infra" Add migration using package manager console then update database